 Here’s the reality around my house.
 I jump in the shower, and within four seconds there’s a knock on the door.
 “Mom, I can’t find my toothbrush.”
 I yell out something like, “Check the toothbrush holder.”
 (I’m probably crazy to think it might actually be where it belongs.)
 Then I hear screaming.
 Big brother and little brother are in a battle, and they both come knocking on the door telling me what the other did (and how they are not to blame for any of it).
 I yell back that they need to figure it out.
 Two seconds later, I’m informed that the puppy just poohed on the floor.
 So much for a nice, relaxing shower…

 Here’s an idea for the moms in your life; give her the gift of some uninterrupted time to soak in the tub… with a glass of wine and a good book.
-I have a very simple recipe for making your own bath salts.
+I have a very simple recipe for making your own DIY bath salts.
 If you are a mom (or not), you can certainly make these for yourself (just sneak in a bath after the kiddos are in bed).

 What You Need to Make Homemade Bath Salts